Plans for the summer semester

 According to the Bavarian Infection Prevention Measures Order, we are responsible for recording the presence of students in lectures, at the service points and in the library.
 This helps us to trace and interrupt possible chains of infection.
 We have chosen an electronic system which enables you to check in and out of the rooms by scanning a QR code with your mobile phone.
 You can find a short manual on Moodle.

-Please note: Registration is obligatory and a requirement for participation in face-to-face teaching.
+Please note: Registration is obligatory and a requirement for participation in face-to-face teaching and for the exams.

 Your data will be protected.
 It will be encrypted and saved in the computer centre of the Institute for Municipal Data Processing in Bavaria and automatically deleted after four weeks.